Hyperobjekt/bil-site/content/about/what-is-ubi/_index.md

   similar to a basic income).

-  Stemming from an increasing support for the proposal, the Nixon administration put forward a proposal for the Family Assistance Plan, a program that would have incorporated a guaranteed income with financial supplements for workers.
+  Stemming from an increased support for Friedman's proposal, the Nixon administration put forward a proposal for the Family Assistance Plan, a program that would have incorporated a guaranteed income with financial supplements for workers.
 Around the same time, negative income tax experiments would begin in the United States and Canada to explore the feasibility of what some.
-Notoriously, between 1974 and 1979 Canada would push a negative income tax experiment known as Mincome; between 1968 and 1982, the U.S. would carry out four income maintenance experiments in New Jersey, Gary, IN, Iowa, Seattle and Denver;
+Notoriously, between 1974 and 1979 Canada would push a negative income tax experiment known as Mincome; between 1968 and 1982, the U.S. would carry out four income maintenance experiments in New Jersey, Gary, IN, Iowa, Seattle and Denver; and, in 1982, Alaska would create its Permanent Dividend Fund.
-  and, in 1982, Alaska would create its Permanent Dividend Fund.
-Over the last decade, experiments have appeared in cities like Jackson, MS; Santa Monica, CA; Chicago, IL; and in Stockton, CA and continue to be funded elsewhere in the United States.
+  Over the three years, experiments have appeared in cities like Jackson, MS;
+  Santa Monica, CA; Chicago, IL; and in Stockton, CA and continue to be funded elsewhere in the United States.
 heading3: Defining Characteristics
 subhead3: Adapted from Basic Income Earth Network (BIEN)
 item1head: Periodic